 Another important aspect is the physical orientation of the probe.
 During the "Parallel" scan mode the orientation of the probe does not change because you are always measuring in the same direction.

-During the "Zig-Zag" scan mode the orientation of the probe is changing because at the end of each scanning path you turn yourself around.
-In the case that your obtained graphic includes red or blue stripes.
+Even in the "Zig-Zag" scan mode the orientation of the probe must not be changed.
+That means you are not allowed to turn yourself with the device and the probe at the end of the scanning path.
+Instead you should walk backwards and continue scanning.
+Otherwise your obtained graphic includes red or blue stripes.
 These stripes throughout a scan are commonly referred to as "Rotational Errors".
-In that situation you should repeat your measurement in the "Parallel" scan mode.